CruxConnect/crux-docs/_product_supplier/create_sku.md

 : (array) The list of Price Tier objects on this SKU

 product_images
-: (array) The Product Images are a list of product image objects for the SKU which contain a uuid, url, width, and height of the image.
+: (array) The Product Images are a list of product image objects for the SKU which contain a uuid, uri, uri_type, width, and height of the image.

+product_videos
+: (array) The Product Videos list stores a list of videos for the item, based on the available variants (SKUs)

 measurements
 : (object) The Measurements object contains sku measurements object and a package measurements object.